ilios/user-guide/courses-and-sessions/sessions/edit-session.md

 ![inline edit - location field](../../images/session_edit/inline_edit_room.png)

+## Edit Other Fields

 The following screens are also still technically "inline" since you will not need to navigate anywhere to edit all of these attributes of this Offering.
 This is all on one screen in the application but for documentation purposed, it was necessary to divide it up into two sections.

-**Upper Part**
+This follows the "open to edit other fields" action pointed out in the screen shot above.

+### Upper Part

 ![upper part of screen](../../images/session_edit/inline_edit_upper.png)

-**Lower Part**
+### Lower Part

 ![lower part of screen](../../images/session_edit/inline_edit_lower.png)